 Harrisburg, PA 17106-9184

 Following this, your loan servicer will change to FedLoan Servicing.
 Further ahead FedLoan Servicing will proceed with reviewing your loan payments before now to check how many qualified loan payments have been made by you so far.
 If you are employed by multiple people make sure you submit multiple Employment Certification forms.

 Submission of necessary documents - Every year, you must keep submitting employment certification forms.
 But keep a copy of your IRS W-2 and other supporting documents to prove that you have been working as a full-time employee.
-This makes it an easier job for FedLoan Servicing to keep track of your payments.
+This makes it an easier job for FedLoan servicing to keep track of your payments.
 (You should also be able to dodge quite a several hassles once your 120 payments are complete.)

 FedLoan servicing has its own account access area where you have the liberty to check the number of payments that you have successfully made.